 Finding the Best Places to Retire Since 2006!

-Overview: Surrounded by gently rolling hills and flat farm land in rural western Kentucky, Murray is home to Murray State University (11,000 students).
+Surrounded by gently rolling hills and farmland in rural western Kentucky, Murray is home to Murray State University (11,000 students).
 It is also just 20 minutes from Land Between the Lakes, a huge national recreation area, and it has been named the "Friendliest Small Town in America" by Rand McNally.

-Many people live here because of Land Between the Lakes, but Murray also has its share of cultural amenities, including Playhouse in the Park (a community theater), the Clara M. Eagle Gallery (a large art gallery) and the Wrather West Kentucky Museum.
+Many people live here because of Land Between the Lakes, but Murray also has its share of cultural amenities, including Playhouse in the Park, the Clara M. Eagle Gallery and the Wrather West Kentucky Museum.
 Lovett Live lets resident meet touring musical artists, and the Murray Art Guild has classes and workshops.
 MSU has a good menu of lectures, music and theater performances and athletic events (particularly basketball), and the university offers free tuition to anyone age 65 or better.
 The downtown has a classic town square, antique stores and a farmers' market.
-Locals enjoy a handful of golf courses, one of which has been named one of the best designed courses in America, also give residents places to play.
+Locals enjoy a handful of golf courses, one of which, Miller Memorial, has been named one of the best designed courses in America.
 New subdivisions mingle with older ones, and most residences are made from brick.

 Population: 18,000 (city proper)